Frequently asked questions about weddings

 Where can we celebrate a wedding?

 A ceremony celebrated by Le Nouveau Penser can be held anywhere; though the civil marriages must be celebrated in the province of Quebec, anywhere with a civic address.
-If you want a ceremony to take place in a temple, or church, you will need to obtain permission or a contract from their leaders, as we have no connection to religious communities or sects.The same way, if you want to celebrate your wedding in a park, check with your municipality to see if you are allowed to do so.
+If you want a ceremony to take place in a temple, or church, you will need to obtain permission or a contract from their leaders, as we have no affiliation with them.The same way, if you want to celebrate your wedding in a park, check with your municipality to see if you are allowed to do so.

 Here is a list of places where we have already celebrated.